 On one hand, there was that glorious year of 1815 when Napoleon was finally beaten at Waterloo; then, on the other hand that same year had its’ drawbacks.
 There were no railways, penny postage, morning papers, matches or gas, to say nothing of electric light; without a thousand and one inventions that were to give comforts to the masses, it was a time ripe for enterprise and progress.
 It was a time when a certain Henry Chamberlin, a Scotsman from Edinburgh, opened a business on Guildhall Hill which was to become known by the diserning as “ Chamberlin’s of Norwich,” a title that signified the hall-mark of excellence.

 Henry Chamberlin (born 1777 and died 1848) never was one to entertain the selling of low quality goods; he went for the best, and the firm which he founded in 1815 never swerved from the principles of “value and reliability,” during perplexing years which saw, just like today, the rise and fall of the craze for cheapness.
 On this basis the Store became firmly established and grew.
 Then, in 1823, Henry the founder was joined by his son, Robert Chamberlin and continued to prosper.
 Some years later became known as Chamberlin, Sons & Co. and then quoted as a Limited Company under the title of Chamberlin & Sons, Limited.
-On 4 March Henry Died and was buried at Thorpe St Andrew Cemetery.
+On 4 March Henry Died and was buried at the Rosery Cemetery at Thorpe Hamlet, Norwich.

 Robert took over the Company’s reigns and just like his father, not only oversaw the business, but was to occupy a variety of civic office rolls during his life.
 On the domestic front, he found time to have seventeen children from two marriages.
 Then, following his death in 1876, his son, George Chamberlin, became General Manager of the family business.
 George would himself have a large family too, fathering ten of his own children.
 All four of his sons were to serve in the First World War.
 Throughout his life, George, just like his father and grandfather, also occupied a variety of commercial and civic posts, as well as having a very active personal life – his favourate sport was shooting.
 He was Mayor of Norwich three times, and in that capacity took the review of the 2nd Battalion of the Norfolk Regiment on their return from Mesopotamia after the First World War.